-Montia Sabbag, Montiah Sabagg Photos: Hart’s Sex Video Stripper, 27, Spent Eniko’s Birthday Weekend With Kevin
+Montia Sabbag, Montiah Sabagg Photos: Hart’s Adult Video Stripper, 27, Spent Eniko’s B-Day Weekend With Kevin

 — Tia (@tiaboston) February 2, 2015

 TMZ reports that Sabbag appears in the first part of the video, with an image of Kevin and Montia cuddled together showing up first in the sex video.
 During the explicit sex part of the NSFW video, the footage does not show who is on the bed having sex, but the publication notes that two people who favor Kevin and Montia can be seen walking around the hotel room undressed.
-Hart reportedly had not met Montia prior to that weekend and has not seen Sabbag since that fateful weekend.
+Hart reportedly had not met Montia prior to that weekend and had not seen Sabbag since that fateful weekend.

 Meanwhile, Montia said that she did not shoot the video, but police have not confirmed that allegation yet.
 Authorities are serving warrants and collecting information about the weekend the sex video was recorded and trying to get to the truth about the identity of the extortionist.
-That person wanted eight figures – at least $15 million for one outlet – to sell the sex tape or to keep it quiet if Kevin paid up.
+That person wanted eight figures – at least $15 million according to one outlet – to sell the sex tape or to keep it quiet if Kevin paid up.
 Montia got an attorney and reported that she would take a lie detector test for $420,000.
 Hart has met twice with authorities to try and pin down the extortionist.

 Pool side pic.twitter.com/rLsM8CnUe5